casemach/tothehappycouple/pages/exhibit.md

 {% include feature/image.html objectid="photo_1961_09_24_009" %}

 After graduating from high school, Sue began working at AT&T with Harry’s sister, Jo.
 Jo wanted to fix her up on a blind date with one of her brothers.
 She showed her pictures of Mick and Harry.
 Sue chose Mick, but he was already dating someone.
-So, she settled for Harry.
+So, she settled for Harry.[^1]

-Harry and Sue married on November 4, 1961, at St. Stephen’s Parish in Cincinnati, Ohio.
+Harry and Sue married on November 4, 1961, at St. Stephen’s Parish in Cincinnati, Ohio.[^2]

 {% include feature/image.html objectid="assets/img/newspaper_clipping_1961_11_04_001.jpg" width="50" caption="Wed Today, 1961" %}

 Harry worked at City Hall as Personnel Director for 33 years.

-Harry and Sue have four children (Mike, Danny, Ann, and Jerry) and nine grandchildren (Claire, Ellen, Casey, Hannah, Frankie, Charlie, Meghan, Sam, and George).
+Harry and Sue have four children (Mike, Danny, Ann, and Jerry)[^3] and nine grandchildren (Claire, Ellen, Casey, Hannah, Frankie, Charlie, Meghan, Sam, and George).[^4]

 {% include feature/image.html objectid="assets/img/familyphoto.jpg" width="50" caption="Image of Harry and Sue with their grandchildren, 2006" %}

 Harry and Sue had been married for 51 years.
 Sue passed away on April 21, 2012, at the age of 73.
-She was “multi-talented, she played the piano, violin, a great singer and ‘yodeler’, she was artistic, and was an expert at crossword puzzles.”
+She was “multi-talented, she played the piano, violin, a great singer and ‘yodeler’, she was artistic, and was an expert at crossword puzzles.”[^5]

 {% include feature/image.html objectid="assets/img/couplephoto.jpg" width="50" caption="Image of Harry and Sue on their wedding day, November 4, 1961" %}

+## Sources

+[^1]: M. Machenheimer (personal communication, November 15, 2022)

+[^2]: “To Marry in November.”
+(1961, August 16).
+The Cincinnati Post and Times Star, 18.

+[^3]: Son Born.
+(1963, June 27).
+The Cincinnati Post and Times Star, 19.

+[^4]: “Elizabeth "Betty" Stratman | 1917 - 2011 | Obituary.”
+(1 June 2011).
+Geo.
+H. Rohde and Son Funeral Home. https://www.rohdefuneral.com/obituary/1178946

+[^5]: “Suzanne Machenheimer Obituary.”
+(24 April 2012).
+Legacy. https://www.legacy.com/us/obituaries/cincinnati/name/suzanne-machenheimer-obituary?id=23968394